 CMAS assessments measure students' acquisition of the standards.
 Colorado educators set cut scores for each test based on the specific content that students should be able to engage with at the four performance levels.
 Students scoring in the met and exceeded levels are on track for career and college readiness.

 Students who take CoAlt for science and social studies also take DLM to assess their achievement on the extended evidence outcomes of the Colorado Academic Standards in English language art and mathematics.

 ACCESS annually measures the attainment of English proficiency by English language learners in the areas of listening, reading, speaking and writing.

 HIGH SCHOOL EXAMS

 Eleventh-graders take the SAT exam.
-Ninth-graders and tenth-graders take the PSAT 9 and PSAT 10 exam which, along with the 11th grade SAT exam, are aligned to the Colorado Academic Standards.
-These Colorado aligned assessments are used as part of college entrance criteria and indicate career readiness.
+Ninth-graders and tenth-graders take the PSAT 9 and PSAT 10 exams which, along with the 11th grade SAT exam, are aligned to the Colorado Academic Standards.
+These assessments are used as part of college entrance criteria and indicate career readiness.